On the in vivo recognition of kidney stones using machine learning: Introduction

 The aim of this contribution is to demonstrate the feasibility of the classification of kidney stones acquired in vivo during ureteroscopic procedures.
-The first results of a previous contribution \cite{martinez2020} indicate that shallow (or classical) machine learning algorithms can improve the results of the literature, even when in vivo images are used.
+The first results of a previous contribution~\cite{martinez2020towards} indicate that shallow (or classical) machine learning algorithms can improve the results of the literature, even when in vivo images are used.
 One goal of this contribution is to delve deeper into the feature selection and classifier tuning to improve the recognition results using shallow machine learning methods.
 This paper also investigates the advantages of using deep-learning methods for the classification of in vivo data and compare their performances to those of shallow machine learning approaches.
 The paper is organized as follows.
-Section \ref{dataset_desc} describes the database construction consisting of three steps, namely the collection of in vivo images, the optimal patch extraction from the images, and the tested class balancing methods.
-The first part of Section \ref{proposed-method} describes the main aspects of shallow machine learning methods (feature extraction, optimal feature selection, and the classifier tuning) for an automated kidney stone recognition.
-The second part of Section \ref{proposed-method} deals with the presentation of several deep-learning approaches for kidney stone classification.
-Section \ref{results} details the results obtained by the different solutions described in Section \ref{proposed-method} and compares them with the results obtained in the literature.
-A conclusion and perspectives are given in Section \ref{conclusions}.
+Section \textit{``Materials and Methods’’} describes the construction of three steps, namely the collection of in vivo images, the optimal patch extraction from the images, and the tested class balancing methods.
+The first part of Section \textit{``Design of a set of kidney stone recognition methods''} describes the main aspects of shallow machine learning methods (feature extraction, optimal feature selection, and the classifier tuning) for an automated kidney stone recognition.
+The second part of Section \textit{``Design of a set of kidney stone recognition methods''} deals with the presentation of several deep-learning approaches for kidney stone classification.
+Section \textit{``Results and Discussion''} details the results obtained by the different solutions described in Section \textit{``Design of a set of kidney stone recognition methods''} and compares them with the results obtained in the literature.
+A conclusion and perspectives are given in Section \textit{``Conclusions''}.